Support West St. Paul Reader by becoming a patron.

 The primary challenge to developing the golf course is contaminated soil.
 In many places the cost of restoration is prohibitively expensive.
 It’s also the site of a former (and current) wetland, which also needs to be addressed.

 There are currently a few separate but connected plans in the works:

 At the July 8, 2019 Economic Development Authority (EDA) meeting, the city gave approval to move forward with a plan for a 150-unit, four-story, market-rate apartment complex on five acres on the north side of the former Thompson Oaks golf course.

 The proposal specifically included the River-to-River Greenway trail.
-The plans will be coming before the Planning Commission and City Council for public meetings.

 The same developer of the apartments has future plans to develop townhomes on the eastern edge of the former golf course property.
 There has been nothing official or confirmed yet.